John Owen, Puritan theologian (1616-1683), said in his biography points out a harsh truth. We are poor and weak.

 Without Jesus, without His work on the cross those of us who know Christ would still be dead in our sins, under God’s wrath, enslaved by Satan, and without hope in this world.
 Jesus raises us up with Him and seated us in the heavenly places.
 We are transformed – He has made us alive, otherwise we are still are utterly deprave.

-We still struggle, after walking with Jesus for a little over 16 years now I still get frustrated with myself.
+We still struggle, after walking with Jesus since 1992 I still get frustrated with myself.
 I succumb to some of the same old temptations.
 I battle the flesh.
 I succumb.
 I see victory.
 I fail.
 A roller coaster.
 Can I get an amen?
 Anybody with me here?